sleak-lbl/weekly-emails/items/earlycareer.md

-## Applications for SC19 Early Career Program Now Open!
+## Applications for SC19 Early Career Program Closing July 31!

 Are you within the first five years at a permanent research position and interested in learning more about funding, publishing, mentorship, and time